Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 RAIDFRAME Reconstruction has been updated to make room for RAID level `N`. when a disk fails, the current algorithm identifies a non-dead disk and reads the content of that disk and writes to the spare disk. new checks for RAID N has been added to the code to read from only one non-dead disk and write to the spare disk.
-This avoids trying to randomly read and write accross the disk array during a recontruction.
+This avoids trying to randomly read and write across the disk array during a reconstruction.

 - Project benefit